mhjmbs/competitive-programming/README.md

 ## Library

 A library containing algorithms and data structures useful in contests.
-It's purpose, besides increasing my efficiency in online contests, is to make me practice their ideas and implementations.
+It's purpose, besides increasing my performance in online contests, is helping me practice their ideas and implementations.

 ## Template